canonical/chisel-docs/docs/reference/chisel-releases/slice-definitions.md

 | `arch` | `string` or `array<string>` | Optional | `amd64`, `arm64`, `armhf`, `i386`, `ppc64el`, `riscv64`, `s390x` |

 Used to specify the package architectures an _essential_ dependency should be installed for.
-This field can take a single architecture string or a list, as its value.
+This field can take a single architecture string or a list as its value.

 In the following example, `hello_copyright` will be installed for every installation